postsharp/Metalama.Samples/examples/exception-handling/retry/retry-1/README.md

 The `RetryAttribute` class implements the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method.
 This method acts like a _template_.
 Most of the code in this template is injected into the target method, i.e., the method to which we add the `[Retry]` custom attribute.

 Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a special meaning.
 When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, but with a few syntactic changes to capture the return value.
 We colored `meta.Proceed()` differently than the other code to remind you that it has a special meaning.
-If you use Metalama Tools for Visual Studio, you will also enjoy syntax highlighting in this IDE.
+If you use Visual Studio Tools for Metalama and PostSharp, you will also enjoy syntax highlighting in this IDE.

 To implement the retry behavior, we wrap the call to `meta.Proceed()` within a `for` loop and `try...catch` exception handler.